UltiPro/Nerdownia/README.md

 # Nerdownia

-Nerdownia created by Patryk 'UltiPro' Wójtowicz using PHP, JavaScript and CSS.
+Nerdownia created by Patryk 'UltiPro' Wójtowicz using PHP, JavaScript, HTML and CSS.

 ### This is the first project I ever developed.